Why Wise Philanthropy

 Simply put, knowledge + judgment = wisdom.
 As our teaching and advising has flourished over the years, we are constantly reminded that good philanthropy is not a skill easily taught, nor an art form easily appreciated.
 Rather it is all about the judgment of the funder.
-Our firm is committed to help any and all funders learn how to make informed judgments leading to wiser philanthropy.
+Our firm is committed to help any and all funders learn how to make informed judgments leading to wiser and more impactful philanthropy.

 Both of us come from long involvement in philanthropy — going back to our family histories, and continuing throughout our professional careers.
 We are funders, educators of funders, writers about philanthropy, advisors of funders, trustees, have worked in the public benefit sector, and have professionally directed foundations.
 Yet we, like almost every one else in the field, never had any training in how to do it well.
 As our careers morphed into our philanthropy advisory practice, we realized that, while there may be many ways to give, many simply don’t do it well, wisely, or, sadly, ethically.
 Thus, with many years of experience in the field of philanthropy, we became committed to providing knowledge, by teaching and conducting seminars, courses, and workshops. and judgment, by advising a select group of philanthropy clients.
 The net worth of our clients ranges from relatively modest to vastly wealthy.
 Their commonality is their desire to give more wisely.